Epoch Times Reporters Reveal Their Most Memorable Moments Covering the Race to the White House 2024

 Former President Donald Trump tosses caps to the crowd at the Iowa State Fair in Des Moines, Iowa, on Aug.
 12, 2023.
 Madalina Vasiliu/The Epoch Times

-There was Fareway Meat & Grocery manager John Pentecost scrambling to stock shelves in Waverly, Iowa—milk and bread always go first—72 hours before the caucuses and three hours before he’d don his “other hat.”
-As Bremer County Republican Committee chair, he'd walk through the caucus process with 23 precinct captains.
+There was Fareway Meat & Grocery manager John Pentecost scrambling to stock shelves in Waverly, Iowa—milk and bread always go first—72 hours before the caucuses and three hours before he would don his “other hat.”
+As Bremer County Republican Committee chair, he would walk through the caucus process with 23 precinct captains.

 Many volunteers wore Trump regalia.
-A few donned DeSantis gear or garb promoting Ramaswamy, or Nikki Haley, the former South Carolina governor and former ambassador to the United Nations under Trump.
-They sat elbow-to-elbow, ribbing each other, wondering if the ice on Plainfield Lake or in Cedar River eddies was solid enough for fishing shanties.
+A few sported DeSantis gear or garb promoting Ramaswamy or Nikki Haley, the former South Carolina governor and ambassador to the United Nations under Trump.
+They sat elbow-to-elbow, ribbing each other, wondering whether the ice on Plainfield Lake or in Cedar River eddies was solid enough for fishing shanties.
 Winter walleye is the best-tasting fish, they agreed.

-Some worried Democrats could become “Republicans for a day” and crash their caucuses.
+Some worried that Democrats could become “Republicans for a day” and crash their caucuses.

 But that was unlikely, they decided.
-Democrats, they joked, “don’t get along good walking barefoot in the snow” and won’t get to caucuses because “we don’t have EV [charging] stations.”
+Democrats, they joked, “don’t get along good walking barefoot in the snow” and won’t get to caucuses for lack of electric vehicle charging stations.
 And besides, they agreed, everyone knows everyone.
-So they’d spot a Democrat interloper trying to fool his Republican neighbors in an attempt to participate in their democratic process.
+So they would spot a Democrat interloper trying to fool his Republican neighbors in an attempt to participate in their democratic process.

-Several acknowledged they'd be joining “known Democrats” at Grumpy’s to talk football over a beer afterward.
+Several acknowledged that they would be joining “known Democrats” at Grumpy’s to talk football over a beer afterward.

 Turnout for the 2024 Bremer County caucus was 938, down from 2016’s 1,445.
 Trump won with 437 votes, 45.6 percent, about 5 percentage points below his statewide tally.